PrefectHQ/prefect/docs/guides/receiving-input-when-paused.md

 ## Providing initial data

 You can set default values for fields in your model by using the `with_initial_data` method.
-This is particularly useful when you want to provide default values for fields such as `title` and `description` that are part of the base `RunInput` class and are displayed in the UI when resuming a flow run.
-You can also specify defaults for fields that you define in your own `RunInput` subclasses.
+This is useful when you want to provide default values for the fields in your own `RunInput` subclasses.

 Expanding on the example above, you could default the `name` field to something anonymous.